primer/github-vscode-theme/README.md

 ## Make changes

 * Changes to the theme file are automatically applied to the Extension Development Host window.
+* Take a look at the [Theme Color](https://code.visualstudio.com/api/references/theme-color) reference.

 ## Adopt your theme to Visual Studio Code